 This kit is also expandable, allowing you to connect a total of seven different AcuRite devices through the assistance of their AcuRite Access software.
 You can also share weather information through weather communities online.
 Whether or not you’ll want to expand your weather station, having the option is pretty neat.

-The Ambient Weather WS-1002 Observer is a solar powered remote monitoring weather station, complete with all the trimmings.
+The Ambient Weather WS-2000 is a solar powered remote monitoring weather station, complete with all the trimmings.
 The Observer can keep tabs on temperature, humidity, UV, rainfall, solar radiation, wind speed, and wind direction.

 It also keeps tabs on indoor temperature, humidity, and even barometric pressure.
 How is reporting managed?
 The data console can receive and send data across Wi-Fi transmitting at 915MHz.
 You’re also able to export data to Excel, or imbed reports online.
 And there are pretty extensive graphing capabilities baked into the app.